vader1359/todo-starter/README.md

 **Additional User Stories:**

-- [ ] Only use Ajax to submit
-- [ ] Improve the UI/UX
+- [x] Improve the UI/UX
     - [x] Add new font
     - [x] Add background and Guassian Blur effect and transparent list
     - [x] Create Diagonal Header and rotated List name
     - [ ] User can choose color  for list header's background
-- [ ] Add a controller on the left to quickly create and Search for the list
 - [ ] Implement a Search function which will search all the list at the same time
-    - [ ] Create a new list by typing name and choosing color for the list
 - [ ] Add selected mod for the list
     - [ ] Option will be shown at the bottom to Change list name, change color and delete the list
 - [x] Add sortable function to the lists